justwriteclick/devnet-devfun/README.md

 # devnet-devfun

-Here's a PR against the main branch.
+Here's a the README file.